 Very small quantities of hazardous materials (such as liquid toners and cleaners stored in offices) need not be reported.
 Call Safety & Health at 696-3461 if you have a question about whether a chemical or other material needs to be reported through the Chemical Inventory Program.

-Each department must submit an update annually.
-If there are any significant changes such as room relocations, increased maximum amounts, new or dangerous chemicals added, or changes in names and phone numbers of key contacts, you must submit updates to Safety & Health within 30 days of the change.
+Each PI/department must update their SciShield account and ChemTracker inventory semiannually.
+If there are any significant changes such as room relocations, increased maximum amounts, new or dangerous chemicals added, or changes in names and phone numbers of key contacts, you must submit updates in the program within 30 days of the change.

 CHEMICAL INVENTORY INSTRUCTIONS